How not to cheat

 What is cheating to you?

+First way to figure out how not to cheat?
+Have an open conversation.
 Cheating means different things to different people, and it’s essential you and your partner are on the same page here.
 Otherwise heartbreak is almost inevitable.
-As a couple you need to define your boundaries – together – as one person’s drunken meaningless kiss may be another’s dealbreaker.
+As a couple you need to define your boundaries – together – because one person’s drunken meaningless kiss may be another’s dealbreaker.

 “Just having this conversation may very well break up the relationship,” says Dr Janet Reibstein, relationship psychologist and professor at Exeter University.
 “But it’s very important for couples to decide what their line is, before it’s crossed.”

-Dr Diane Iveson is a relationship counsellor.
-She says the starting point for all successful monogamous couples is trust.
+Dr Diane Iveson is a relationship counsellor (so you can trust what she says).
+She believes that the starting point for all successful monogamous couples is trust.
 “Trust is the basic foundation for all successful relationships,” she says, “especially when it comes to sex.
 Most issues within a relationship that could result in cheating can be traced back to a lack of trust.

 “Usually one partner doesn’t trust the other to be faithful and decides to get in there first.
-Alternatively, one partner can feel so untrusted by the other (who’s constantly accusing them of infidelity) that they decide they may as well get on with what they’re always being accused of.
+Alternatively, one partner can feel so untrusted by the other (who’s constantly accusing them of infidelity) that they decide they may as well do what they’re always being accused of.
 This is why you should create and foster as much trust as possible.”

-At the beginning of relationships, things are usually fan-bloody-tastic.
-But most of us are guilty of neglecting our partners after the spark has faltered.
-And this can lead to cheating.
+At the beginning of relationships, things are usually magical.
+But most of us are guilty of neglecting our partners as the days, months and years go by.
+Eventually, this could lead to cheating.

 “Self-esteem is often one of the most neglected areas in a long-term relationship,” says Dr Diane, who runs fidelity workshops.
 “But if we start taking our partner for granted they may be susceptible to flattery from someone else, particularly if they’re not getting the attention they need at home.
 The fact that someone finds us attractive is a big factor in our attraction to them.
 So make certain your partner always knows just how sexy you find them.”